PolicyServer/PolicyServer.Local/README.md

 services.AddPolicyServerClient(Configuration.GetSection("Policy"));
 ```

-After that you can inject the `PolicyServerClient` into your application code, e.g.:
+After that you can inject the `PolicyServerClient` anywhere into your application code, e.g.:

 ```csharp
 public class HomeController : Controller